jyutzler/Bridge-Systems/system.md

 2♣ — 2NT, 3♣, 3♦, 3♠ = 11–12 points, inviting game.

-In addition, a new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.

-1♥ — 1♠;

-1NT (or 2♣)

-   * 2♦: New Minor Forcing

-Opener is encouraged to show secondary support for responder's suit or bid an unbid 4-card major if possible.
-When more than one minor is available, it tends to show a stopper for NT.

 #### Forcing to Game
 Bids available for forcing to game:
    * Fourth suit